Commercial blueberry production in Minnesota and Wisconsin

 Since pesticides are routinely reviewed for safety, and some are then withdrawn for specific crops, it is essential to read the pesticide label and follow the instructions as a final authority on pesticide use.
 Federal law requires you to use pesticides in accordance with their labels.

-Consult one of the following sources for current pesticide recommendations: Midwest Small Fruit Pest Management Handbook (Ohio State); Organic Blueberry Production (Appropriate Technology Transfer to Rural Areas, a federal program); Fruit Spraying Calendar 2000, Bulletin E-154 (Michigan State).
+For pesticide recommendations, a good resource is Organic Blueberry Production (Appropriate Technology Transfer to Rural Areas, a federal program); Fruit Spraying Calendar 2000, Bulletin E-154 (Michigan State).

 Insects and diseases of blueberries are listed below; those that are common in Minnesota and Wisconsin are marked with an asterisk.

 Anthracnose, most often a postharvest fruit rot, can also be found on young twigs.
 The orange fungal spores of Gloeosporium are spread by rain and wind, and overwinter in diseased twigs and fruit.

 *Botrytis Blight (gray mold) attacks ripening fruit, twigs, blossoms, and foliage.
 The fungus (Botrytis cinerea) causes rotting of ripening fruit and produces gray-brown structures on infected tissues.
 The most critical period for infection is during bloom.
 The fungus, which overwinters in organic matter and twigs on the ground, is present every year, but causes serious losses mainly when cool, damp weather persists for several days during bloom and spring shoot growth.
 Cultural control methods include encouraging air circulation by proper pruning and avoiding overfertilization, which encourages growth of highly susceptible succulent tissue.
 Frost injury to blossoms (and leaves) will increase susceptibility to infection.